codes4free/nwn-persona-web/README.md

 - Generate AI replies through the browser
 - Submit feedback on AI responses

+## OpenAI API Token Configuration

+This application uses OpenAI's API (via the GPT-4 model) to generate in-character responses and translate custom messages.
+For security reasons, each user must provide their own OpenAI API token using the provided UI on the main page.

+To obtain an API token, visit [OpenAI API Keys](https://platform.openai.com/account/api-keys) and generate a new token.

+For development purposes, you can set the environment variable `OPENAI_API_KEY` in your `.env` file.
+However, this is not recommended for production as it exposes your personal token.

 ## Troubleshooting

 1. **Log file not found**: Make sure the Windows path is correctly mounted in WSL